-The entry age range depends on the premium structure selected.
-Please refer to the PDS for the eligible entry age range available.
+The entry age range depends on the cover type and premium structure selected, please refer to the PDS for the eligible entry age range available.

 Premiums

 Payment of premiums - if premiums are not paid when due, the policy may lapse in which case the policy owner would no longer be covered and cannot make a claim.